VirtuslabWorkshops/terraform-workshop/labs/Lab01.md

     - kv
     - vnet
     - sql
-      >  Optional: execute contents of the [`populateDB.sql`](/scripts/populateDB.sql) file against the created database.
+      >  Optional: execute contents of the [`populateDB.sql`](../scripts/populateDB.sql) file against the created database.
 Use Azure Portal, find the database, and use the Query tool available there.
     - ci
+      - this one throws error - navigate to [outputs.tf](../infra/ci/outputs.tf), comment line 2 and uncomment line 3
       - output is FQDN which directs to your application

 2. Open address you get as output from `ci` execution to get response